ceddl/ceddl-website-and-spec/docs/Getting-started.md

 ### The "dynamic" in dynamic Data Layer.

 Attributes are bound to the datalayer resulting in direct updates as soon as they are changed.
-Lets add a new modal that will a count of clicks on a button.
+Let's add a new modal that will a count of clicks on a button.

 ```js
 CEDDL.ModelFactory.create({